Felix Ever After: Reviews

 The book was generally well-received, including starred reviews from Booklist, Publishers Weekly, and School Library Journal.

 Booklists Kaitlin Connor noted, "Felix's hard-fought and dramatic journey toward self-discovery will resonate with teens looking for narratives about diverse LGBTQIA characters learning to love themselves."
 Amanda MacGregor, writing for the School Library Journal, praised the book's diverse cast of characters and the protagonist MacGregor calls "achingly relatable".
 The Publishers Weekly said Callender created "an exhilarating cast of queer characters, many of whom are people of color, who are as relatable as they are realistic."
 The magazine also praised the whodunit plot and all its twists, concluding the review with an overall praise of the main character and the story.

 Reviewing for The Horn Book, Luann Toth mentioned the "sound information and responsible psychological guidance" present in the novel without detracting from the overall experience.
 Shelf Awarenesss Kieran Slattery, noted, "Callender ... adeptly weaves a poignant bildungsroman that builds suspense as, layer by layer, new dimensions of Felix's identity are unmasked with each failed attempt to identify his tormentor."
 Slattery continued, stating, "In a society where the lines between in-person and social media interactions blur, Callender believably captures this interconnectivity with teenagers whose identities are shaped, dismantled and reconfigured by their social media use."

 Kirkus Reviews offered a negative review, calling it "an exhausting read" due to the complicated story and the "devastating episodes of self-doubt and anxiety" Felix goes through.
 The reviewer concluded Felix Ever After is a "trauma- and drama-filled demiboy's story that's not for the faint of heart."

+Response to Kirkus review

+Callender condemned the Kirkus review in a Medium post titled "re: Kirkus", calling it offensive and transphobic.
+Ray Stoeve, writing for Autostraddle, likewise described the review as transphobic.
+Rachel Charlene Lewis, interviewing Callender for Bitch, compared their frustrations towards reviewers who misunderstand trans identities with Mason Deaver's experiences with reader misgendering following I Wish You All the Best.
+She asked Callender what they would want readers to understand about trans characters and authors: they responded that the relevant issues were diverse, contrasting the ease of addressing misgendering with the layered transphobia of the Kirkus review.